Mip-NeWRF: Enhanced Wireless Radiance Field with Hybrid Encoding for Channel Prediction: Simulation Results

 \subsubsection{Parameter Configurations}

 Mip-NeWRF is implemented in Python (Ubuntu 22.04) with PyTorch 1.13.1, training is performed on a machine equipped with an NVIDIA GeForce RTX 4090 and an Intel Core i7-14700K.

 The ray tracing dataset is generated with gypsum material properties at a carrier frequency of $2.4\ \text{GHz}$ (Scene A) and $5.8\ \text{GHz}$ (Scene B).
-For sampling and encoding, the cone aspect ratio is set to $\dot{r}\!=\!0.0017$ (equal to $\sin 0.1^\circ$, which is the angular resolution), and the target spatial resolution is $d_{\min}\!=\!0.02m$.
+For sampling and encoding, the known DoA estimation error is set to $\theta_e \!=\!0.1^\circ$, the cone aspect ratio is set to $\dot{r}\!=\!0.0017$ (equal to $\sin \theta_e$, which is the angular resolution), and the target encoding resolution is $d_{\min}\!=\!0.02m$.
 Network architecture and main hyperparameters follow Subsection~\ref{net_arc}, and remaining experimental parameters are listed in Table~\ref{nn-params}.